ps-kotetz/Microsoft.AzureSearch.PowerShell/README.md

 townNameKanji  :
 ```

-#### Let's look up how many areas which have a zip code in the same district by passing the AzureSearch output to a local variable
+#### Look up how many areas which have a zip code in the same district by passing the _AzureSearch_ output to a local variable

 ```powershell
 $others = Search-AzureSearch -IndexName zipcodenew -SearchString "ミナトク" -FieldSelection *